echobind/react-native-template/README.md

 1. Initialize a new react-native app: `react-native init MyApp --template=https://github.com/echobind/react-native-template-echobind`
 2. Change directories into your new app: `cd MyApp`
-3. Run `bundle install`
-4. Run the setup script: `node ./setup`.
+3. Run the setup script: `node ./setup`.
 A successful setup will give you the green light: `✅ Setup completed!`

+During the setup process we will do the following:

+- Setup a display name for your app
+- Setup a bundle identifier (ex: com.myapp.mobile)
+- Use [Solidarity](https://github.com/infinitered/solidarity) to ensure your environment has all expected dependencies installed
+- Run `bundle install` and `pod install` so you don't have to
+- Setup placeholder icon and a splash screen

 ## CI / Deployment: